 What do I bring to SPLASH?

-On both days of orientation, please bring a photo ID (high school ID, driver’s license, passport, etc.).
+On both days of SPLASH, please bring a photo ID (high school ID, driver’s license, passport, etc.).
 Keep in mind the weather and dress accordingly.
 Students will be walking outside between buildings.
-Also, bring an umbrella if the weather requires one.
+Also, please bring an umbrella if the weather requires one.
 SPLASH occurs rain or shine.

 When do I register for my classes?

 At SPLASH, you will take part in an Advisement and Registration session on the second day of the mandatory SPLASH, if you have completed day one in its entirety.
 The purpose of this session is to make you aware of the requirements of the degrees offered at CSI and to ensure you enroll in the appropriate courses in order to progress towards your degree in a timely fashion.
 During the Advisement and Registration session, you will learn more about the results of your CUNY Assessment Tests, and you will receive a New Student Advisement Worksheet that details the General Education, prerequisite, pre-major and/or major requirements of your intended degree.
 In addition, you will register for your classes electronically through CUNY First.
 At the conclusion of your registration, you will receive your program indicating the classes you are registered for, and find out your tuition balance.
 Students do not need to pay their bill during SPLASH.
 The final bill due date will be on your CUNY First account.

 The typical courses a first-term student attempts will differ depending upon that individual’s intended major and remedial status.

 A typical schedule may include courses that will:

 An academic advisor will review the various requirements of your degree and assist you with selecting eligible courses that will provide you with a solid foundation for success for your first semester at CSI.

 What if I changed my mind about what I want to major in after I registered for SPLASH?